 When you submit a CIF licence application, you are required to include a detailed business plan covering, at minimum, your first three years of projected operations.
 CySEC's authorisation team reviews that plan not merely as a narrative document but as a financial baseline.
 The projected operating costs for Year 1, covering staff, rent, technology, compliance, professional fees, and all other anticipated expenditure, form the basis of a capital adequacy assessment.

 The logic is straightforward: CySEC needs to be satisfied that the firm can sustain itself through its start-up phase without becoming a risk to clients or the market.
-If your business plan projects €200,000 in Year 1 operating costs, CySEC will require you to demonstrate that you hold €200,000 to cover those costs, plus the €75,000 statutory minimum, a total of €275,000 in initial capital.
+To illustrate with a €75,000-tier firm: if the business plan projects €200,000 in Year 1 operating costs, CySEC will require the firm to demonstrate it holds €200,000 to cover those costs, plus the €75,000 statutory minimum , a total of €275,000 in initial capital.
+The same logic applies at the €150,000 and €750,000 tiers; only the statutory floor changes.

-The €75,000 floor matters only in the event that your projected operating costs fall below it, which is rarely the case for a firm with any genuine operational substance.
+The statutory minimum matters in its own right only when projected operating costs fall below it, which is rarely the case for a firm with any genuine operational substance.
+More often, the fixed overhead calculation drives the total requirement well above the minimum regardless of which tier applies.

 The counterintuitive reality